-In addition, Geographic Information Systems (GIS) can be useful support tools for revenue managers since they allow them to incorporate geographic data into demand pattern and business performance.
-For example, GIS enable restaurant revenue managers to make informed decisions for their business.
+In addition, Geographic Information Systems (GIS) can be useful support tools for revenue managers since they allow them to incorporate geographic data into demand patterns and business performance.
+For example, GIS enables restaurant revenue managers to make informed decisions for their business.
 Using GIS, managers can compare the characteristics of a target area with those of surrounding areas.
-At the same time, GIS help decision-makers identify differences in a visual way that cannot be seen through traditional data analysis.
+At the same time, GIS helps decision-makers identify differences in a visual way that cannot be seen through traditional data analysis.

 The human factor in hotel revenue management

-Revenue management systems (RMS) interact with revenue managers as follows: the systems do the complex calculations and the managers make evaluative judgments thereafter.
+Revenue management systems (RMS) interact with revenue managers as follows: the methods do the complex calculations and the managers make evaluative judgments thereafter.
 Revenue managers’ judgmental forecasts can be improved by having more contextual and technical knowledge.
-Nevertheless, it is complicated to measure the result by separating the contribution of the RMS and the revenue manager.
+Nevertheless, it isn't very easy to measure the result by separating the contribution of the RMS and the revenue manager.
 Therefore, understanding the association between human judgment and RMS is important in order to improve the accuracy of forecasting.